Skip to main content

 Outline specific achievements and impact of the nominee since their last Good Service Award.
 Examples could include how they’ve: helped grow membership, raised funds, managed large projects or rebuilt their headquarters, etc. Please quote specific figures where possible.

-Each year his Scouts achieve around 10 Chief Scout’s Awards and attend at least four camps and several additional activities (climbing, canoeing and overnight hikes).
-His troop last year won the District camping trophy, beating 12 other teams.
+Each year Yasmin’s Scouts achieve around 10 Chief Scout’s Awards, attend at least four camps and take part in several additional activities such as climbing, canoeing and overnight hikes.
+Last year her troop won the District camping trophy, beating 12 other teams.

-So it’s his enthusiasm, knowledge, attitude and sheer hard work that have resulted in a dramatic change in fortunes for the Troop.
+So it’s her enthusiasm, knowledge, attitude and sheer hard work that have resulted in a dramatic change in fortunes for the Troop.

-Last year he ran 10 climbing sessions on the District wall – well over 100 young people benefitted.
+Last year she ran 10 climbing sessions on the District wall – well over 100 young people benefitted.

 4. Level of service